Dan-T24n/ESG-classifier/readme.md

 # Data

 Each report is a pdf file.
 Each page is a record.
-There are about 2000 pages and 50 reports.
+There are about 2000 pages and 50 reports, for a total of 10,000 pages with text, table, charts.

 - parsing pdf: important step, some pages are not parse correctly due to charts, graphics, etc.
 - improve parsing with OCR could help, but too slow (10s/page)